platers/obsidian-linter/docs/rules.md

 Removes leading and trailing blank lines in the YAML front matter.

 Options:
-- Inner Spaces: Remove spaces that are not at the start or the end of the YAML
+- Inner New Lines: Remove new lines that are not at the start or the end of the YAML
 	- Default: `false`

 Example: Remove blank lines at the start and end of the YAML